BioContainers/mulled/invfile.lua.md

 ## Overall tasks

-The tool can be used in two modes: In Local test mode and in deploy mode.
+The tool can be used in two modes: In local test mode and in deploy mode.
 Usually, local test mode is used when evaluating the compilability of pull requests, while deploy mode is reserved for commits on `master`.
 Appropriately, we define two tasks called `test` and `deploy`.